Vpekdas/Mobile-app/README.md

 ## Installation

-You can easily run the app on your computer, you need to decide on which support you want to run:
+You can run the app on your computer, you need to decide on which support you want to run:

 - iOS → You need to install a simulator via Xcode.
 - Android → You probably need a simulator via Android Studio.
 - Web → Nothing special is needed; Expo will open a localhost in your browser

+- You need a Firebase app for iOS, Android, Web, or all.
+After that, Firebase will give you a plist or JSON file; you can’t just replace these API keys in [`firebaseConfig.js`](firebaseConfig.js).
+- For Android, you must fill in SHA256 with your keychain.
+Expo will ask you to generate it if you don’t have it, and then you must use the same in the Android Firebase app.
+- Don’t forget to modify some or all fields starting with `X` in [`app.config.js`](app.config.js)
+- [Google GeoCoding API](https://developers.google.com/maps/documentation/geocoding/overview), this key is necessary if you want to register a facility, since I check if the coordinate is correctly retrieved; otherwise, it will block you from registering a facility.
+- Firebase requires a Blaze subscription because I use the storage service to store pictures.

+> [!NOTE]
+> I paid exactly 0.00 euros during development process, so don't be scared, i even reach 35kk of reading request in Firebase and the free quota is 50kk of read per day.

 ## Run

 To run the program, Expo will handle most of the setup for you, as long as you have the necessary prerequisites: